lucianoayres/cypher/README.md

 ### 🦖 Create Custom AI Models with Modelzilla

 Looking to build your own AI models?
-Use Modelfile with Modelzilla 🦖 to effortlessly generate customized Modelfiles.
+Use [**Modelzilla 🦖**](https://github.com/lucianoayres/modelzilla) to effortlessly generate customized Modelfiles.

 ---